ethereumjs/ultralight/README.md

-# Ultralight - Portal Network Clients in the browser
+# Ultralight - A Portal Network implementation in Typescript

-This monorepo comprises a suite of tools **currently in development** to allow dapps, wallet providers, and really any Javascript based Ethereum application to connect into the Portal Network once development is complete and the Portal Network is live.
+This monorepo comprises an implementation of the [Portal Network spec](https://github.com/ethereum/portal-network-specs) and is **under active development**.
+It aspires to allow dapps, wallet providers, and any Javascript based Ethereum application to leverage the Portal Network for access to the Ethereum chain history and state.

 ## Prerequisites